-- Acid free file folders can be used to store loose documents and pamphlets.
-Label folders, and other enclosures to minimize handling. - Follow the 'Thumb Rule': place folders in boxes tight enough that the folders will not shift or slide within the container causing further damage. - Do not store paper documents in generic cardboard boxes or 'smelly' plastic containers.
+• Acid free file folders can be used to store loose documents and pamphlets.
+Label folders, and other enclosures to minimize handling.

+- Follow the 'Thumb Rule': place folders in boxes, with about an inch to spare, so the folders will not sag/slide causing further damage. - Do not store paper documents in brown cardboard boxes or 'smelly' plastic containers.
 Be sure you are using archival quality acid and lignin free boxes or plastic containers containing no PVC or PVA.